nax3t/angular-express-passport-tutorial/README.md

-# Angular-Express-Passport-Tutorial
+# Passport Authentication with Express and Angular JS
 A quick source code tutorial for adding passport authentication to a MEAN stack app

-# Passport Authentication with Express and Angular JS

 First create an express app, you'll need the following node packages in your package.json: